Twins vs. Dodgers Player Props Betting Odds

 MLB Props Today: Los Angeles Dodgers

-- The Dodgers will hand the ball to Clayton Kershaw (6-2) for his ninth start of the season.
+- Dustin May (4-1) will take the mound for the Dodgers, his ninth start of the season.

-- Kershaw has seven starts of five or more innings this season in eight chances.
-He averages 6.2 innings per outing.
+- May has pitched five or more innings in eight straight games and will look to extend that streak.

 |Opponent